 The AD9057 datasheet says "The MagAmp/Flash architecture of the AD9057 results in three pipeline delays for the output data", though from the following diagram I read that if I raise the ENCODE signal at t=0, to read sample N, I'll be sampling at t=4 :-

 There is guidance in ADC datasheets about placement of decoupling capacitors, the use of ground planes, and separate power supplies for the analog and digital sides of things.
 I'm not able to fully follow this guidance, so I expect noise in the output.
 However, although the capture card outputs 8 bits of red, green and blue, for this project, the framestore card(s) will only be able to handle the top 3 bits of each.
 Its a calculated risk that the noise remains in the lower 5 bits.
-I've had to redesign the board to include regulated power, smoothing capacitors and power and ground plane fills, to try to minimise noise.
+I've had to redesign the board to include regulated power, smoothing capacitors, and a ground plane fill, to try to minimise noise.